BlaireLeone/bulma-clean-theme/processing-herbs.md

 menubar: plant_newsletter_menu
 ---

-## **Weekly Spotlight: Processing Herbs**
+## **The v*Herb*iage: Processing Herbs**

+Since HAALo was founded, we've talked with so many people about where our herbs come from and how we process them.
+Sometimes there are concerns about the quality of the herbs or the efficacy of our harvesting and dying process, but mostly it seems our customers are just surprised by the quantity of herbs we process!

-Many people ask us how we process our herbs in such large quantities.
-Most of our herbs are dropped off from local farms or foragers - for these we may only need to go dry, garble, and store the herbs (see below), but here’s a brief overview of how HAALo processes large patches of herbs.
-But it works for smaller ones too if you want to follow these steps!
+Our herbs are cultivated in-house by our staff or dropped off by local farms or foragers (check out our website for a full list of our botanical sources) - for these we may only need to dry, garble, and store the herbs (see below).
+But keep reading for a how-to on processing herbs, especially in large quantities.

 ### *Harvesting*